Basalty/Practicing-Objects/README.md

 Students

 Properties

-  id - an integer representing the student id first_name - a string representing the students first name last_name - a string representing the students last name assignments - a list of assignments
+  id - an integer representing the student id

+  first_name - a string representing the students first name

+  last_name - a string representing the students last name

+  assignments - a list of assignments

 Constructor

   Student(id, first_name, last_name)

   Calling Student(123, "Sara", "smith") creates a new student with an ID of 123, first name of Sara and last name of Smith.

 Methods

-  get_full_name() - returns a string that combines the first and last name with a space, for example "Sara Smith". get_assignments() - returns a list of all assignments the student has submitted. get_assignment(name) - returns the first assignment in the list with a matching name.
-If no matching assignment is found it returns None. get_average() - returns the average grade of all assignments equally weighted.
-Ungraded assignments are not counted in the average submit_assignment(assignment) - takes the supplied assignment and adds it to the list of the students submitted assignments remove_assignment(name) - removes the first assignment with a matching name
+  get_full_name() - returns a string that combines the first and last name with a space, for example "Sara Smith".

+  get_assignments() - returns a list of all assignments the student has submitted.

+  get_assignment(name) - returns the first assignment in the list with a matching name.
+If no matching assignment is found it returns None.

+  get_average() - returns the average grade of all assignments equally weighted.
+Ungraded assignments are not counted in the average.

+  submit_assignment(assignment) - takes the supplied assignment and adds it to the list of the students submitted assignments.

+  remove_assignment(name) - removes the first assignment with a matching name.

 Assignments

 Properties

-  name - a string representing the assignment name max_score - an integer representing the maximum possible score possible to get on the assignment grade - an integer representing the actual score on the assignment
+  name - a string representing the assignment name

+  max_score - an integer representing the maximum possible score possible to get on the assignment.

+  grade - an integer representing the actual score on the assignment.

 Constructor

   Assignment(name, max_score) - instantiates a assignment with a name of name and a maximum score of max_score.
-The grade should be initialized to None
+The grade should be initialized to None.

 Methods

   assign_grade(grade) - sets the grade to the supplied integer grade value.
-If grade is higher than max_score the grade should be set to None
+If grade is higher than max_score the grade should be set to None.